mliszcz/msc-thesis/papers/case-study/tangojs-case-study.md

 There were many attempts to create web-based client applications for Tango, including Canone [@pelkocanone07; @www-canone], GoTan [@gotan2012], Taurus Web [@taurusweb2013,] and mTango [@mtango2016].
-Each of these systems has it's unique properties, advantages and drawbacks ([@liszcz-msc-thesis-tangojs],
+Each of these systems has it's unique properties, advantages and drawbacks ([@liszcz-msc-thesis-tangojs]).
-p.
-19).
 These days only mTango is being actively developed, but most of the development effort is put into the backend part.

 In [@liszcz-msc-thesis-tangojs] a modular web frontend library for Tango,